elhoussine/stockY/README.md

 <h2 id="future-plans">Planned Features</h2>

-- Add transaction table to database to persist transations for a user account and view order history in the account page
+- Users can filter products by category
-- Add ReCaptcha for user verfication during account creation
+- Users/Buyers can bid on products
-- Allow users to delete reviews that they have posted
+- Allow users to edit products that they have listed

 ### Credit
-- Images are property of Verve Coffee Roasters
+- Images are property of StockX
-- The Verve does not sell any products or merchandise and is intended for display purposes only
+- StockX does not sell any products or merchandise and is intended for display purposes only
 - Improved search functionality (trim whitespace and search for individual keywords)